AbanAhmad/CSE425-EEE474-PROJECT/README.md

   Task 2:
     The VAE code with KL loss and 8 samples generation of latent space interpolation is in the task 2 directory.
 The full code has the entire task 2 code implementation and the generated samples folder contains the 8 generations of latent space interpolation.

+All the files of task 2, inlcuding the training, valid and test preprocessed npy files, are in this google drive link. https://drive.google.com/drive/folders/1jS_M5dmH-_JznpWo_N06w_GneN7eJ1GZ?usp=drive_link

   Task 3 and Task 4:
       Task 3 Generated MIDI (Contains the newly generated MIDI files)